Pennsylvania Grand Canyon Loop

 Then the route descends, and after some flowy ups and downs, it reaches Colton Point State Park.
 Make sure to stop for a picture at the Four-Mile Vista and then head to the overlook around mile 59, which offers a great view over the entire gorge.
 If you go there at the end of May-beginning of June, you’ll be surrounded by rhododendron flowers!
 However, you’ll also find many tourists as it is a famous spot in Pennsylvania that is easily accessible by car.
 A couple of miles later, there is also the Barbour Rock Trail Overlook, but you’ll have to leave the bike at the trailhead and hike there.
 We were a bit behind schedule, so we skipped it.

-The route descends to Ansonia, a tiny town with a bar if you are in need of food and drinks.
+The route descends to Ansonia, a tiny town with some basic amenities.
 From there, the route enters again the Pine Creek Rail Trail in the opposite direction.
 Around mile 69, it is mandatory to stop and take a short hike to the Turkey Path Trail Waterfall.
 The route proceeds downhill to Blackwell, where it leaves the rail trail again to reach the summit of Oregon Hill, with its little Chapel and a Winery (not on the route, but close).
 Then it’s all downhill to the English Center Suspension Bridge, Carsontown, Pine Creek Lake, and the resorts and vacation homes in the area before reconnecting to the Pine Creek Rail Trail in Waterville for the last 11 miles before reaching Jersey Shore.
 We spent the night at the Bonnell Flats campground in an Adirondack shelter and headed to the car early the next morning.

 Terms of Use: As with each bikepacking route guide published on BIKEPACKING.com, should you choose to cycle this route, do so at your own risk.
 Prior to setting out check current local weather, conditions, and land/road closures.
 While riding, obey all public and private land use restrictions and rules, carry proper safety and navigational equipment, and of course, follow the #leavenotrace guidelines.
 The information found herein is simply a planning resource to be used as a point of inspiration in conjunction with your own due-diligence.
 In spite of the fact that this route, associated GPS track (GPX and maps), and all route guidelines were prepared under diligent research by the specified contributor and/or contributors, the accuracy of such and judgement of the author is not guaranteed.
 BIKEPACKING.com LLC, its partners, associates, and contributors are in no way liable for personal injury, damage to personal property, or any other such situation that might happen to individual riders cycling or following this route.